mpv-player/mpv/DOCS/man/input.rst

 ``dwidth``, ``dheight``
     Video display size.
 This is the video size after filters and aspect scaling have been applied.
-The actual video window size can still be different from this.
+The actual video window size can still be different from this, e.g. if the user resized the video window manually.

+    These have the same values as ``video-out-params/dw`` and ``video-out-params/dh``.

 ``video-out-params``
     Same as ``video-params``, but after video filters have been applied.
 If there are no video filters in use, this will contain the same values as ``video-params``.
-Note that this is still not necessarily what the video window uses, since all real VOs do their own scaling.
+Note that this is still not necessarily what the video window uses, since the user can change the window size, and all real VOs do their own scaling independently from the filter chain.

     Has the same sub-properties as ``video-params``.